piotrpdev/website/src/lib/posts/sun-tracker.md

 sun.src = 'assets/img/sun.png';

 Promise.all(promisifyLoad([earth, sun])).then(() => {
-	// Updates and redraws everthing
+	// Updates and redraws everything
 	update();
 	// Removes loading bar (that we need because this takes a while) document.getElementById('loader').style.display = 'none';